pyvista/pyvista/docs/installation.rst

 Install VTK
 ~~~~~~~~~~~
-Building VTK from the source under Linux is straightforward.
-See `Building VTK for Linux <http://www.vtk.org/Wiki/VTK/Building/Linux>`_ and make sure to enable building with Python.
-See `Python Environment Setup <http://www.vtk.org/Wiki/VTK/Tutorials/PythonEnvironmentSetup>`_ if you have problems loading VTK from Python.

 If you have Ubuntu 14.04 or newer, you can also install VTK using the apt
 package manager::

     sudo apt-get install python-vtk

-This will be an earlier version of VTK and is not recommended.
+This will be an earlier version of VTK and while it’s the easiest approach, it’s probably not the best approach given how easy it is to build VTK.

+Building VTK from the source under Linux is generally straightforward.
+See `Building VTK for Linux <http://www.vtk.org/Wiki/VTK/Building/Linux>`_ and make sure to enable building with Python.
+See `Python Environment Setup <http://www.vtk.org/Wiki/VTK/Tutorials/PythonEnvironmentSetup>`_ if you have problems loading VTK from Python.

 Install vtkInterface